10 Things you should know about Doing Business in Singapore

 When must I file my audited accounts?

 A company incorporated in Singapore (other than companies exempted from audit e.g. a small company or a dormant company) is required to ﬁle audited accounts annually with ACRA.
-Though an exempt private company or a dormant company is not required to ﬁle audited accounts, it is, like any other company, required to keep suﬃcient accounting records to enable a proﬁt and loss account and balance sheet to be prepared.
+Though a small company or a dormant company is not required to ﬁle audited accounts, it is, like any other company, required to keep suﬃcient accounting records to enable a proﬁt and loss account and balance sheet to be prepared.

 Get your free copy of Mazars' latest Doing Business in Singapore guide

 Learn more about the outstanding advantages Singapore offers for your business in our latest “Doing Business in Singapore 2018/2019” guide.